bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-10-strings-loops.rst

 - Loops can be used to traverse or process a string.

-There are standard algorithms that utilize String traversals to:
+- (AP 2.10.A.1) There are standard string algorithms to:

     * Find if one or more substrings has a particular property
     * Determine the number of substrings that meet specific criteria
     * Create a new string with the characters reversed

 For more practice with string processing, see the Free Response Question in the Practice and Summary section of this unit.